-Members of the College of daily management may only take on external functions subject to the approval of the Board of Directors, which decides on this matter ad hoc and in full sovereignty.
-Time constraints and potential conflicts of interest shall be taken into account, as well as the opportunity for the professional development of the member of the College of daily management.
+Members of the Executive Committee may only take on external functions subject to the approval of the Board of Directors, which decides on this matter ad hoc and in full sovereignty.
+Time constraints and potential conflicts of interest shall be taken into account, as well as the opportunity for the professional development of the member of the Executive Committee.